Presentation rough draft to Hanover College March 8, 2016.

 Energy: Net Zero Energy

 • HVAC: Solar panels that generate electricity will be installed.
 Solar hot water panels will be installed for heating the concrete floor and baseboard heat during the winter.
 A pellet stove will be installed in the great room.
 Natural ventilation will be re-established the home.
 The upstairs glass partitions were added from the original plans.
 I'll remove them to encourage natural ventilation.
 Geo-thermal wells will be dug to provide air conditioning.
 The only power requirement will be for pumps and fans.
 Batteries will be purchased to store excess energy.
-Interior storm windows will be installed to improve the R value of the great room windows.

 • Hot Water: Solar hot water panels will be installed for the domestic hot water.